Gluten free pumpkin bread is about to be on your autumn lineup every year.

 - Preheat oven to 350F.

-- Using a standing electric mixer, mix together the pumpkin, eggs, 1/2 cup coconut sugar, coconut oil, agave nectar, and vanilla until smooth.
+Place the pumpkin puree, eggs, 1/2 cup of coconut sugar, melted coconut oil, agave nectar, and vanilla in a large bowl and whisk until smooth.

-- Add the almond flour, cassava flour, baking soda, baking powder, 2 teaspoons pumpkin pie spice, cinnamon, ginger, and salt to the bowl.
-Turn on the electric mixer to mix in the dry ingredients for about 1 minute until combined.
+Add the almond flour, arrowroot flour, baking soda, baking powder, 2 teaspoons pumpkin pie spice, cinnamon, ginger, and salt to the bowl.

-- Sprinkle the top with 1 tablespoon coconut sugar, 1/2 teaspoon pumpkin pie spice, and the pumpkin seeds.
+Sprinkle the top with the remaining 1 tablespoon coconut sugar, 1/2 teaspoon pumpkin pie spice, and the pumpkin seeds.

 Nutrition Info: